pathcl/kube-bench/docs/README.md

 Everytime you want to test a change, you'll need to rebuild the docker image and push it to cluster before running it again. ( `make build-docker kind-push kind-run` )

-## Configuration

-Kubernetes config and binary file locations and names can vary from installation to installation, so these are configurable in the `cfg/config.yaml` file.

-For each type of node (*master*, *node* or *federated*) there is a list of components, and for each component there is a set of binaries (*bins*) and config files (*confs*) that kube-bench will look for (in the order they are listed).
-If your installation uses a different binary name or config file location for a Kubernetes component, you can add it to `cfg/config.yaml`.

-* **bins** - If there is a *bins* list for a component, at least one of these binaries must be running.
-The tests will consider the parameters for the first binary in the list found to be running.
-* **podspecs** - From version 1.2.0 of the benchmark (tests for Kubernetes 1.8), the remediation instructions were updated to assume that the configuration for several kubernetes components is defined in a pod YAML file, and podspec settings define where to look for that configuration.
-* **confs** - If one of the listed config files is found, this will be considered for the test.
-Tests can continue even if no config file is found.
-If no file is found at any of the listed locations, and a *defaultconf* location is given for the component, the test will give remediation advice using the *defaultconf* location.
-* **unitfiles** - From version 1.2.0 of the benchmark  (tests for Kubernetes 1.8), the remediation instructions were updated to assume that kubelet configuration is defined in a service file, and this setting defines where to look for that configuration.